bradwindy/angular-course-proj/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/bradwindy/angular-course-proj.svg)

 ## About
-This repo is a test project I created to learn how to implement aspects of continuous integration and testing with Angular.
+This repo is derived from a test project I created to learn how to implement aspects of continuous integration and testing with Angular.

 I have used Travis CI and Code Climate to implement code coverage, tslint checking and testing using Karma.
 The tests are in the file app.component.spec.ts.
 Currently there are not many, but I plan to write more in the future.